'I saw a gap and put my foot down', truck driver's fatal assumption prior to crash

-A crash investigator has told an inquest that blindspots weren't an issue in the fatal crash involving a truck and cyclist, and that the driver of the truck should have known where the cyclist was.
+A crash investigator has told an inquest that blind spots weren't an issue in the fatal crash involving a truck and cyclist, and that the driver of the truck should have known where the cyclist was.

-Retired teacher and cyclist Graham Michael [Mike] Leach died after being struck by a truck and trailer unit at the intersection of Te Rapa Rd and Sunshine Ave about 11.30am on April 5, 2017.
+Retired teacher and cyclist Graeme Michael [Mike] Leach died after being struck by a truck and trailer unit at the intersection of Te Rapa Rd and Sunshine Ave about 11.30am on April 5, 2017.

 A Halls Transport truck, being driven by Auckland man Michael Hodgins, was heading north on Te Rapa Rd approaching the Sunshine Ave roundabout at the time as Leach was cycling north.